Gervi Héra Vitr is a home school in a community of homeschoolers.

 Role of Parents and Mentors

 The primary role of parents and mentors is to prepare children for the real world.
 Parents start by providing a safe and nurturing environment for learning when children are young.
 Most parents falter in the later stages.
 By pre-teenage years children should be exposed to real life in a managed and controlled setting.
-At this young stage kids are cognitively ready to grasp foundations of personal finances, business, health, and safety.
-At the beginning of teenage years children should be well on the way to independent personal leadership and independent personal leadership and fully autonomous decision-making.
-Yet ALL American public and private schools completely fail here producing insulated, risk-averse children governed by institutional fear.
+At this young stage kids are cognitively ready to grasp the foundations of personal finances, business, health, and safety.
+At the beginning of teenage years, children should be well on the way to independent personal leadership and fully autonomous decision-making.
+Yet typical American public schools and even some private schools tend to fail developing personal leadership; producing instead insulated, risk-averse children governed by institutional fear and blind conformance.
 This occurs because one cannot teach what one hasn’t learned.

 First fundamental theorem of life: